Maternity and Parental Leave Laws in District of Columbia

-The District of Columbia Family and Medical Leave Act (DCFMLA) gives employees the right to time off work for pregnancy, childbirth, and parenting.
-The federal Family Medical Leave Act (FMLA) also gives you the right to take unpaid leave for these reasons.
-The District of Columbia also requires certain employers to provide paid sick leave for employees.
+The District of Columbia Family and Medical Leave Act (DCFMLA) gives employees the right to time off work for pregnancy, childbirth, and parenting with the right to get their jobs back after leave.
+(The federal Family and Medical Leave Act (FMLA) also gives you the right to take unpaid leave for these reasons, but applies to fewer companies.)

-Taking Time Off During Pregnancy in D.C.
+Taking Protected Time Off During Pregnancy in D.C.

 Pregnancy Disability Leave Under the DCFMLA